PromptSail/prompt_sail/docs/_docs/02-how-to-setup-llm-proxy-project.md

 ## Complete Project Creation

 Once all necessary information is provided, click the "Create" button to finalize project creation.
-The new project will then be visible in the [Organization Dashboard](https://promptsail.github.io/prompt_sail/docs/organization-dashboard/).
+The new project will then be visible in the [Organization Dashboard](https://promptsail.github.io/prompt_sail/docs/organization-dashboard/) and now you can [make your first LLM API call](https://promptsail.github.io/prompt_sail/docs/quick-start-guide/#make-your-first-api-call)